savo92/savo92.github.io/index.md

 I'm a Full Stack Developer, from Italy!

-I'm passionate about learning how things work, and I'm not talking about tech/software development only.

 In Italy, I volunteer as an emergency first responder.

-I really like to go hiking/trekking, and cooking.
+Among my hobbies, I really like to go hiking/trekking.

 ### Work